ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

 So, the paging attribute rewrote the schema to now support pagination and also puts in the middleware to handle pagination.
-Rest assured you still can be full in control of your schema but and specify all of those types, but you also can let Hot Chocolate generate all those tedious types like paging types or filters types etc.
+Rest assured you still can be fully in control of your schema but and specify all of those types, but you also can let Hot Chocolate generate all those tedious types like paging types or filters types etc.

 Going forward we are also thinking on letting descriptor attributes become directives which would allow you to annotate directly in the schema file like the following: